-The Lake Placid Sinfonietta has chosen Stuart Malina
+The Lake Placid Sinfonietta's Music Director, Stuart Malina

 In a wide variety of concerts, from masterworks and grand opera to pops, Stuart Malina’s ease on the podium, engaging personality, and insightful interpretations have thrilled audiences and helped to break down the barriers between performer and listener.

 This year marks Stuart's 21st season as music director and conductor of the Harrisburg Symphony Orchestra.
 During this period, the orchestra has seen remarkable artistic and economic growth and solidified its place as one of the premier performing arts organizations in the state.
 In 2013, he was appointed principal guest conductor of The Florida Orchestra, leading nine concert series each season, including the orchestra’s highly acclaimed Coffee series.
 He was previously music director of the Greensboro Symphony Orchestra and associate conductor of the Charleston Symphony Orchestra.
 In September of 2019, he was appointed Music Director of the Lake Placid Sinfonietta, the orchestra of the Adirondacks, which performs for six weeks each summer.
 This past December, he made his St. Louis Symphony debut.
 He made his Carnegie Hall debut in 2007, conducting the New York Pops in an all-Gershwin tribute including Rhapsody in Blue, which he conducted from the keyboard.
 He has recently performed with the symphony orchestras of Fort Worth, Hawaii, Eugene, Hong Kong, New Mexico, Fresno, Charleston, and Greensboro, as well as the Chautauqua Institution and the Sarasota Music Festival.
 He has had multiple engagements with the Indianapolis Symphony Orchestra, as well as the Eastern Music Festival.